ethereum/hive/simulators/ethereum/engine/README.md

 Verify the Block returned by the Eth RPC after a new FinalizedBlockHash is set using forkchoiceUpdated.
 Eth RPC should return new block.

 - Latest Block after Reorg:
-Verify the Block returned by the Eth RPC after a forkchoiceUpdated reorgs HeadBlockHash/SafeBlockHash to their previous value.
-Eth RPC should return previous block.
+Verify the Block returned by the Eth RPC after a forkchoiceUpdated reorgs HeadBlockHash/SafeBlockHash to a sidechain and back.
+Eth RPC should return the appropriate block everytime.

 ### Payload Execution
 - Re-Execute Payload: